2017 PSOE federal party congress: Late 2016: Díaz's consolidation, Sánchez in expectation

 Close aides to Díaz revealed that she preferred to face the primary election as the sole candidate in order to win unopposed, but the faction critical of the new leadership soon assured they would field a candidate of their own regardless of Díaz's intentions, and all sides soon acknowledged that the race would be competitive.
 Some called for Pedro Sánchez—who had hinted at such a possibility but had never officially confirmed it—to run again for leadership, but there were those who regarded both Díaz and Sánchez unfit for the role—arguing that their long-lasting grudge for power had deeply divided the party and that none of them would be able to fully re-unite it again—.
 Proponents of this alternative, 'third' way, considered former President of the Congress of Deputies Patxi López as a potential frontrunner.
 Support for a potential Patxi López's bid grew among Sánchez's loyalists as time passed and the former PSOE leader remained ambiguous on his intentions.

 Concurrently and without revealing his future plans, Sánchez staged several events with the party's grassroots throughout November and December 2016.
 The first, held in Xirivella in the Valencian Community on 26 November, was an attendance success with more than a thousand assistants.
 This feat was repeated in another appearance in El Entrego, Asturias, on 10 December.
-In both events, Sánchez called for the party congress to be held immediately and accused Fernández's caretaker committee of leading the party as a full-fledged executive, when it should be limited—as per party statutes—to organizing the congress.
-Meanwhile, party members critical of the new PSOE leadership, under the Recupera PSOE platform (Spanish for "Recover [the] PSOE"), opened an unauthorized party office just 500 meters away from the main PSOE headquarters in Madrid to promote affiliation of new members to vote in the primary election, to which the caretaker committee replied by announcing legal actions for improper use and usurpation of the party's symbology.
+In both events, Sánchez called for the party congress to be held immediately and accused Fernández's caretaker commission of leading the party as a full-fledged executive, when it should be limited—as per party statutes—to organizing the congress.
+Meanwhile, party members critical of the new PSOE leadership, under the Recupera PSOE platform (Spanish for "Recover [the] PSOE"), opened an unauthorized party office just 500 meters away from the main PSOE headquarters in Madrid to promote affiliation of new members to vote in the primary election, to which the caretaker commission replied by announcing legal actions for improper use and usurpation of the party's symbology.